rg2u17/Kidney-Stone-Economics/README.md

 Ascertainment of the current standard of care is detailed [here](#2-ascertainment-of-current-standard-of-care) <br>

 ## 2. Ascertainment of Current Standard of Care
-We utilised UK Biobank to ascertain the prognostic accuracy of the current standard of care as defined by the European Association of Urology Urolithiasis guideline (EAU risk stratification - Table 3.3: https://uroweb.org/guidelines/urolithiasis/chapter/guidelines) <br>
+We utilised UK Biobank to ascertain the prognostic accuracy of the current standard of care as defined by the EAU Urolithiasis guideline (EAU risk stratification - Table 3.3: https://uroweb.org/guidelines/urolithiasis/chapter/guidelines) <br>
 <br>
 The methodology to do this is detailed in the following link: <br>
 https://github.com/rg2u17/Recurrence_ML <br>